bmoishe/random_things_to_do/README.md

 ## Description

-This is uses the boredapi and the giphy api to generated random ideas for people todo.
+This is uses the bored api and the giphy api to generated random ideas for people todo.
 I created this app to understand how api's can be used.

 ## License